Kårstø 420MW Gas-Fired Power Plant

 BUILDING PLANTS IN NORWAY AND GERMANY

-The country has major petroleum resources, making it the world's second largest oil exporter.
+The country has major petroleum resources, making it the world’s second largest oil exporter.
 Oil and natural gas production has been increasing steadily.
 Norway sits on approximately half of the remaining reserves of oil and gas in Europe.
-Within a few years it will increase gas exports dramatically, accounting for 30% of European gas imports.
+It has been increasing gas exports, accounting for 30% of European gas imports.
 In 2020, gas is predicted to outstrip oil as the major money-maker in the Norwegian oil and gas industry.

 GAS AIMS AT NEAR 20% OF WORLD’S ELECTRICITY PRODUCTION